 OVERVIEW: The Gordon and Betty Moore Foundation's grantmaking activities encompass science and STEM work, improved patient care, environmental conservation, and the San Francisco Bay Area.
 Science and STEM projects account for a significant portion of Moore's total giving, with most grants going to large universities.

-IP TAKE: This funder places its major core investments, such as Caltech, at the front of the line for STEM grants.
+IP TAKE: Moore prioritizes major California institutions, such as Caltech, for STEM grants.
 It doesn’t accept unsolicited proposals, but leading universities and research institutions do still have a chance at earning funding from the Moore Foundation.

-PROFILE: Established in 2000 and based in San Francisco, the Gordon and Betty Moore Foundation is guided by a vision of “Creating positive outcomes for future generations,” which it pursues by supporting four key areas: “path-breaking scientific discovery, environmental conservation, patient care improvements, and preservation of the special character of the Bay Area.”
+PROFILE: Established in 2000 and based in San Francisco, the Gordon and Betty Moore Foundation seeks to “Creat[e] positive outcomes for future generations,” which it pursues by supporting four key areas: “path-breaking scientific discovery, environmental conservation, patient care improvements, and preservation of the special character of the Bay Area.”

-Unfortunately for grantseekers, the Moore Foundation does not accept unsolicited proposals - a decision explained in more detail in a document explaining its “founders’ intent.”
-Instead, its staff researches a large number of organizations annually and reaches out to those in which the foundation has interest.
-That said, the foundation will accept email inquiries, so long as they max out at about 100 words.
+Unfortunately for grantseekers, the Moore Foundation does not accept unsolicited proposals - a decision detailed in a document explaining its “founders’ intent.”
+Instead, its staff researches a large number of organizations and universities annually and reaches out to those in which the foundation has interest.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)